viihna-lehraine/ShoutShack/README.md

     * PostgreSQL 16.3
         * Sequelize

-* Currently, TypeScript and JavaScript globally adhere to ES6 standards and use ES Modules syntax.
-I'll be exploring the idea of using a newer ES standard at a later time
+* TypeScript and JavaScript globally adhere to ES2022 standards and ES Modules syntax

 <br>